remotion-dev/remotion/packages/docs/docs/simulatepermissions.md

 Runs tests through the AWS Simulator ensuring that all the necessary permissions are set for the authenticated user.

-Makes a lot of requests to AWS.
-Avoid calling the function many times in quick succession to hit a rate limit.

 The CLI equivalent is `npx remotion lambda policies validate`.

-The function does reject with an error if a permission is missing, rather the missing permission is indicated in the return value.
+The function does not reject with an error if a permission is missing, rather the missing permission is indicated in the return value.

+This function does only validate the validity of the **user policy**, not the **role policy**.

 ## Example